gRPC server

 | Enabled | `0.0.0.0:7777` | `0.0.0.0:8888` |

-Enable external connections under **Preferences → General → Advanced → Allow External API Connections**.
+Enable external connections under **Preferences → General → API & Plugins → Allow External API Connections**.

 > **Security note.** Enabling external connections exposes the API to your network.
 Non-loopback clients must then authenticate: send the access token (shown in the **API Access Token** field next to the external-connections switch) in the `x-serial-studio-token` request metadata.
 Loopback clients (`127.0.0.1` / `::1`) are exempt.
 The token is the only barrier, so keep it secret and disable external access when it is not needed.